-IFS Cycle 45r1 is an upgrade with many scientific contributions, including changes in data assimilation (both in the EDA and the 4DVAR), in the use of observations, and in modelling.
+A wide-ranging upgrade of ECMWF’s Integrated Forecasting System (IFS) including changes in data assimilation (both in the EDA and the 4DVAR), in the use of observations, and in modelling.
 The new cycle only includes meteorological changes; there are no technical changes, e.g. new resolutions.
 Cycle 45r1 brings better global weather forecasts, with particularly consistent gains in the extended range.
 A key plank of the upgrade is enhanced dynamic coupling between the ocean, sea ice and the atmosphere.

 The planned timetable for the implementation of the IFS Cycle 45r1 is as follows: